Federal Work-Study FAQs

 How Do I Process for Payroll?

 Students must process for payroll and receive an official hire date before they can begin working.
-See the WVU Shared Services Employee Processing website.
+Visit the WVU Shared Services Employee Processing website.
 The information available is applicable for all WVU campuses.

 Does Work-Study Apply Directly to My Balance Due for the Semester?